ZTKZTK13/summer-2024-final-project-team-3/README.md

 <!-- What We'd Have Done If More Time -->
 ### What We Could Have Accomplished Had Time Allowed...
 - Detection of and Reaction to More Complex Obstacles
+    - More obstacles such as walls would have been tested
+- More Thorough and Extensive Training of Roboflow Model
+    - Integration of depth feature of OAK-D Lite to stop robot based on distance away from object
-- Robot Not Deviating From its Path after Detecting and Reacting to Obstacles
+- Robot Staying On Course after Detecting and Reacting to Obstacles
+    - Addition of path detection node to ROS2 package to prevent robot deviating from path

 <!-- Robot Design and CAD Parts -->
 ## Robot Design